lussierc/blockchain-19/writing/concept.md

 ## Description of the Concept:
 Using extensive blockchain concepts to keep a detailed ledger of COVID-19 patient movement and statuses.

 This project will expand upon the concepts conveyed via the Blockchain Game played in the CMPSC 390 class, but with a real-world twist as it will relate to COVID-19.
-The blockchain will will use in patient attributes such as the hospital they reside in, patient ID, and level of care as base inputs.
+The project will involve the creation of a Python program that serves as a blockchain ledger of COVID-19 information, meaning that users will utilize the program to enter in patient information.
+After the information is entered, the program will automatically calculate the hash content in the blockchain based on this patient information.
+The blockchain will use patient attributes such as the hospital they reside in, patient ID, and level of care as base inputs.
 It will then calculate the hash (using a variation of the hash function used in this game) of each patient based on these attributes and the previous hash in the blockchain.
 By using a blockchain with hash technology, patients can ensure that their private information is confidentially secured and that it won't be released.

 ## Relevance and Motivation of the Concept: